Wigner-GPU-Lab/Teaching/CMake/Lesson0_HelloCMake/README.md

 ### Configure

-The configure step is the first.
+The configure step is first.
 This is when CMake parses and processes the CMake scripts the user provides.
-Errors in the scripts, may them be syntactic or logical, will produce configuration-time errors which more often than not will halt the processing of the CMake scripts, aborting the entire process.
-Some logical errors CMake cannot forsee (much like run-time errors in all programming languages) will create errors during the build process.
+Errors in the scripts, whether syntactic or logical, will produce configuration-time errors which more often than not will halt the processing of the CMake scripts, aborting the entire process.
+Some logical errors that CMake cannot forsee (much like run-time errors in all programming languages) will create errors during the build process.

 ### Generation

 Once the scripts have been processed and no errors have been encountered, CMake enters the makefile generation phase.
-This is the time when the set of processed CMake commands are turned into makefiles which are written to disk.
+This is the time when the set of processed CMake commands are turned into makefiles, which are written to disk.

-Do not be taunted by the amount of makefiles generated.
+Do not be alarmed by the amount of makefiles generated.
 They are logically equivalent to whatever was in the CMake scripts.
-The reason for their complexity is for them to be fast and produce nice, human readable output.
+This complexity allows them to execute quickly and produce nice, human-readable output.
 They are __generated files__ and are __not meant for editing__ (or even understanding).

 ## CMake scripting language

 Perhaps the most daunting part of CMake is its scripting language.
 Compared to modern script languages, CMake has a fairly simple, unexpressive scripting language.
-The reason for its simplicity, is that it is the common denominator of all build systems.
+The reason for its simplicity is that it is the common denominator of all build systems.
 It does not wish to surface features which are complicated (or impossible) to implement in any back-end.

-Afterall, a simple language is easy to learn.
+Plus, a simple language is easy to learn.

 ### Functions (and flow control and variables)

-CMakes scripting language is as simple as it gets.
-There are variables, functions and a few flow control constructs.
+CMake's scripting language is as simple as it gets.
+There are variables, functions, and a few flow-control constructs.

-The interesting thing about these is that all these manifest as functions.
-Both "declaring" a variables as well as assigning a value to it is done through a function.
-There is no real variable declaration, other than creating an empty varible with the given name.
+The interesting thing is that all these manifest as functions.
+Both "declaring" variables as well as assigning values is done through functions.
+There is no real variable declaration other than creating an empty varible with the given name.

 Flow control also manifests through function calls, at least syntactically.
-Ultimately CMake scripts look like a series of function calls with nothing in between.
+Ultimately, CMake scripts look like a series of function calls with nothing in between.

 A function call (as one might guess from the previous code snippet) looks like the following: